 - Causing your system to stop working sooner

-We recommend replacing flat filters once a month, and creased filters every three months.
+We recommend replacing flat filters once a month, and pleated filters every three months.

-If you can’t recall when you last changed yours, turn off your system totally and remove the filter.
+If you can’t recall when you last replaced your filter, turn off your system totally and remove the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It may also be located in an attached filter holder or wall-mounted return air grille.

 Tilt the filter up to the sunshine.
 If you see a lot of dust, you certainly should buy a new filter.

 4 Steps to Cleaning Your Cooling System

 Greenery, vegetation and shrubbery can obstruct your condensing unit.
 This can restrict its airflow, impact its energy efficiency and change your comfort.
 Here’s a method you can follow to get your equipment running well again.

 - Turn off power fully at the breaker or outside switch.